Bitcoin-Inscription-Marketplace/BIM-Protocol/README.md

 ## Explanation of how BIM works

 BIM uses a technology used in Bitcoin called SegWit.
 In simple terms, SegWit puts signature data outside of the main part of the transaction, to save block space.
-This allows a higher amount of data to be stored in a block, to be specific 4mb.
+This allows a higher amount of data to be stored in a block, to be specific, up to 4mb.
 SegWit also allows any data to be stored in the extra space.
 This is where BIM information is stored.

 ## Table of Contents